thefungiz/nebmyco/src/pages/events/2023-04-29-zorinsky-foray.md

 templateKey: event-page
 title: Zorinsky Foray
 date: 2023-05-21T12:35:59.159Z
-description: "Join us on May 21st at 2 pm Central Time for an exciting mushroom foray at Zorinsky Lake Park!
-This event is perfect for newcomers who want to learn more about wild mushrooms and explore the natural beauty of the park. "
+description: Join us on May 21st at 2 pm Central Time for an exciting mushroom foray that will take place in multiple biomes at Zorinsky Lake Park!
+This event is perfect for newcomers who want to learn more about wild mushrooms and explore the natural beauty of the park.
 featuredimage: /img/img_0204.webp
 showImage: true
 formattedDateTime: Sunday May 21st, 2:00 PM Central